 Bearcat Pride Plaza

 Did you miss the chance to purchase an engraved paver at the Bearcat Pride Plaza?
 Don’t worry!
-Sales will reopen once a year, in July during reunion season.
+Sales will reopen once a year, during reunion season.
 You and your family can still be part of the legacy!
 Your purchase helps to continue and grow Career Academy education at SHS.

 Two options are available, bricks start at $100.
 Follow us on Facebook for sales dates.
 Email email@example.com for more information.